-Union Gap School District is a member of the United Schools Insurance Program.
-Chapter 48.62 RCW authorizes the governing body of any one or more governmental entities to form together into or join a pool or organization for the joint purchasing of insurance, and/or joint self-insuring, and/or joint hiring or contracting for risk management services to the same extent that they may individually purchase insurance, self-insure, or hire or contract for risk management services.
-An agreement to form a pooling arrangement was made pursuant to the provisions of Chapter 39.34 RCW, the Interlocal Cooperation Act.
-The pool was formed September 1, 1995 when 29 school districts in the State of Washington joined together by signing a Joint Purchasing Agreement to pool their self-insured losses and jointly purchase insurance and administrative services.
-Current membership includes 155 full member school districts.
+The Republic School District is a member of the United Schools Insurance program.
+Chapter 48.62 RCW authorizes the governing body of any one or more governmental entities to form together into or join a pool or organization for the joint purchasing of insurance, and/or joint self-insuring, and/or joint hiring or contracting for risk management services to the same extent that they may individually purchase insurance, self-insure, or hire or contract for risk-management services.
+An agreement to form a pooling arrangement was made pursuant to the provision of Chapter 39.34 RCW, the Inter-local Cooperation Act.
+The program was formed on September 1, 1985 when 29 school districts in the State of Washington joined together by signing a Joint Purchasing Agreement to pool their self-insured losses and jointly purchase insurance and administrative services.
+Current membership includes 154 full member school districts.

 The program allows members to jointly purchase insurance coverage and provide related services, such as administration, risk management, claims administration, etc. Sexual abuse and school board legal liability coverage is on a "claims made basis".
 All other coverages are on an "occurrence basis".
 The program provides the following forms of group purchased insurance coverage for its members: property, general liability, automobile liability, school board legal liability, and crime.

-Liability insurance is subject to a self-insured retention of \$100,000.
-Members are responsible for \$1,000 deductible amount for each claim, while the program is responsible for the remaining \$100,000 self-insured retention.
+Liability insurance is subject to a per-occurrence deductible of \$100,000.
+Members are responsible for the first \$1,000 of the deductible amount of each claim, while the program is responsible for the remaining \$100,000 self-insured retention.
 Insurance carriers cover insured losses over \$101,000 to the limits of each policy.
 Since the program is a cooperative program, there is a joint liability among the participating members towards the sharing of the \$100,000 of the self-insured retention.
-The program purchases a stop loss policy with an attachment point of \$995,000 as an additional layer of protection for its members.
+The program also purchases a Stop Loss policy with an attachment point of \$995,000 as an additional layer of

 Property insurance is subject to a per-occurrence deductible of \$100,000.
-Members are responsible for \$1,000 deductible for each claim, while the program is responsible for the \$100,000 self-insured retention.
+Members are responsible for the first \$1,000 of the deductible amount of each claim, while the program is responsible for the \$100,000 self-insured retention.